To our Safe Place for Youth community,

 - New socks and underwear are some of the items needed.
 To see a full list of items we are most in need of, take a look at our Amazon Wish List.
 For in-person deliveries, please contact [email protected] to make an appointment.

-- We are having to postpone a few of our key fundraising events this Summer and any donation you can make during this time will help ensure we can continue to make a positive impact on the young people who we serve.
+- We are having to postpone a few of our key fundraising events this year and any donation you can make during this time will help ensure we can continue to make a positive impact on the young people who we serve.

 Youth Members: Check out the Youth Looking for Help page for the most up to date information on our programs.